pinobatch/numism/docs/nes_emu_testing.md

 NES emulator testing
 ====================

+I'm testing several current and historic emulators of the Nintendo Entertainment System to compare and contrast their behavior with that of an authentic NES.
+I seek to produce "coins," my term for short test programs to highlight a behavior difference.
+(See [What makes a good coin?] and [NES coin list].)

+[What makes a good coin?]: ./good_coin.md
+[NES coin list]: ./nes_coins.md

 Emulators under test
 --------------------
 I'm operating under the principle of "no cash."
 This means no paid operating systems nor paid emulators.
-Thus I'm running tests on Ubuntu, a GNU/Linux distribution, and I've excluded 3dSen.
+Thus I'm running tests on Ubuntu, a GNU/Linux distribution.
 I test emulators made for Windows in Wine 5.0.2.
+I've excluded 3dSen due to its paywall, and I've excluded RockNES 5.65 because [RockNES ignores all input] under Wine.

 When starting out, I'd like the emulators to be evenly spaced on the accuracy front.